-The diffusive motion of Ase1 along the microtubule lattice is biased by the disassembling microtubule tip suggesting that for a single Ase1 molecule on an empty microtubule, the energy barrier to hop to an adjacent binding site is much lower than the barrier for Ase1 to fully dissociate from the microtubule.
-Our findings thus suggest that any molecule capable of diffusing on microtubules can exert forces on objects that the molecule has affinity for on accessible regions.
+Our modelling suggests the ability of Ase1 to both diffuse and reduce tubulin subunit detachment at shrinking plus ends confers interesting biological properties.
+Not only can Ase1 reduce the shrinkage speed of microtubules, but this makes Ase1 capable of tracking shrinking ends, since subunits without Ase1 are more likely to be lost.
+Our findings thus suggest that any diffusing molecule that prevents tubulin unbinding will track shrinking ends, and therefore may exert forces on objects that the molecule has affinity for on accessible regions as the microtubule shrinks.
+Conversely, these forces will drag the molecule in the opposite direction of microtubule shrinkage, making it more likely to be at the terminal subunits, amplifying its braking effect on shrinkage speed.
 It bears noting however that the transversal microtubule bending which we observed merely requires sub-pN forces (Kurachi et al. 1995).
 Thus, it may be interesting to measure the forces which Ase1 sweeping is capable of transducing, which would also shed light on the question on whether protofilament powerstrokes are an important component of Ase1 sweeping.